What is the GDPR?

 What is a remote access policy?

 A remote access policy is the set of security standards for remote employees and devices.
 A company's IT or data security team will typically set the policy.
 Virtual private network (VPN) usage, anti-malware installation on employee devices, and multi-factor authentication (MFA) are all examples of things that can be included in a security policy for remote access.

 What does the GDPR require?

-What else should businesses with remote workforces do to ensure GDPR compliance?
+What should businesses with remote workforces do to ensure data security?

 Protect data both in transit and at rest.

 Data in transit refers to data that is traveling from point A to point B — for example, data passing between a SaaS application and a user's device.
 Data at rest refers to stored data, such as data on a user's laptop hard drive.
 In both cases, data must be secured.

 Access control and encryption are the key technologies for protecting data.
 Remote employees, like all employees, must have good reason for having access to personal data, and their access to that data has to be tracked and managed.
 Identity and access management (IAM) technologies help prevent unauthorized persons from viewing and altering data.

 Additionally, data passing over networks, including the Internet, should be encrypted with HTTPS, a VPN, or another method.
 (Cloud-based applications can complicate this rule for remote employees — read this article on business VPNs to learn more.)
 In addition, data must be encrypted when it is stored or "at rest" within servers and hard drives as well.
 To accomplish this, IT teams need to enforce their security policies for encryption on all devices, even on employees' personal devices in some cases.